Grant Applications

 Grant Applications received by Air Rescue Services Ltd will first be checked for eligibility and to ensure that all necessary information has been provided.
 If an application is found to be incomplete, the society may be contacted and requested to provide such information as is considered necessary.

 The Air Rescue Services Ltd Grants Committee meets around the 20th of each month to discuss and consider all grant applications received.
-Applications close around 10 working days prior (see meeting schedule) to each meeting, and any received after this time will be presented for consideration at the following meeting.
+Applications close on the 1st of each month (see meeting schedule), and any received after this time will be presented for consideration at the following months meeting.

 Air Rescue Services Ltd strongly recommends that funding applications be submitted at least 8 weeks prior to the planned expenditure.
 Air Rescue Services Ltd will not approve applications whereby the expenditure has already taken place.